Documents Needed for Taxes

 How to File on Your Own Using My Account

 Once you have done this, you can add any deductions and expenses that you wish to claim.
-Once that’s completed, then you cannot file your annual return directly from the software.
+Once that’s completed, you cannot file your annual return directly from the software.
 The best part is when you go to file your tax return next year, all of your previous information is saved, making it even easier to file your return.

 Filing with an Accountant or Tax Professional